Α-Propylphenethylamine

+Pharmacology

+Pharmacodynamics

 APPEA is known to act as a low-potency dopamine reuptake inhibitor.
 Conversely, the drug was inactive as a serotonin reuptake inhibitor and was not assessed in terms of norepinephrine reuptake inhibition.
 It was similarly inactive as a releasing agent of either dopamine or serotonin, being predominantly a reuptake inhibitor.
 APPEA's IC_{50} values for inhibition of monoamine reuptake were 2,596 nM for dopamine and >10,000 nM for serotonin.
 Analogues of APPEA like phenylisobutylamine (AEPEA) are norepinephrine–dopamine releasing agents (NDRAs) and norepinephrine–dopamine reuptake inhibitors (NDRIs) and have been found to produce stimulant-like and reinforcing effects in rodents.

+Chemistry

+Derivatives

 Numerous derivatives of APPEA exist.
 These include 1,3-benzodioxolylpentanamine (BDP; K) and its derivatives like MBDP (methyl-K) and EBDP (ethyl-K); pentedrone (α-propyl-β-keto-N-methylphenethylamine) and its derivatives like ephylone (N-ethylpentedrone), 4-methylpentedrone, pentylone, and dipentylone; and prolintane and its derivatives like α-pyrrolidinopentiophenone (α-PVP), pyrovalerone, methylenedioxypyrovalerone (MDPV), and naphyrone, among others.
 Another notable analogue, instead with a thiophene ring, is α-pyrrolidinopentiothiophenone (α-PVT).
 1-Phenyl-2-propylaminopentane (PPAP; α,N-dipropylphenethylamine) is the combined derivative of APPEA and propylamphetamine (N-propylamphetamine).
 Methylenedioxyphenylpropylaminopentane (MPAP) is the 3,4-methylenedioxy derivative of PPAP.